 FIFA said in a statement: “The visits will only take place if the health and safety situation in the host countries allows FIFA to do so.
 Realizing the commercial potential of each venue, as well as in terms of sustainability, human rights and event legacy, is of the utmost importance.”

 This has got us thinking: How have things moved on for potential host cities since the announcement in 2018 that the U.S., Mexico and Canada would be hosting the expanded 48-team tournament?

-With that in mind we rank the 17 venues vying for the 10 host stadium spots in the U.S. below, and share our thoughts on who we think deserves to have 2026 World Cup games.
+Below we rank the 17 venues vying for the 11 host stadium spots in the U.S., and share our thoughts on who we think deserves to have 2026 World Cup games.

 Ranking potential 2026 World Cup venues